My birth story for my first baby. Such an amazing memory and here it is.

 Getting in the pool was amazing.
 I just felt so calm and relaxed.
 I finally got some gas and air and remember that floaty, giggly feeling.
 I was a bit disappointed as I didn’t get to have much as the urge to push came over me very quickly and the midwife said go with it.
 It was an amazing sensation; I’m still in awe of what the body can do.
 I stayed on my back and just pushed.
 I remember between contractions it was so quiet.
 I had a few sips of water and fizzy sweets to keep me going.My little one was also very chilled and her heart rate never changed.
 The midwife told us she could see our baby had tonnes of hair; I was a tad miffed it was black.
 I’m a redhead!
 Hubby still tells me he can see the hair floating in the water before the head appeared!!
 We didn’t know what we were having but I was convinced it was a girl.
 Getting the head out was probably the worst bit and “ring of fire” is so true!
 A horrible burning sensation but it was out.
 After that a few pushes more and out came our gorgeous baby into hubby’s hands at 12.36am on Monday 26th August.
 They were quickly passed to me and I moved the cord to discover a woman’s intuition can be very accurate.
 We had a beautiful baby girl.
 She screamed in my arms; this little purple bundle with tonnes of black hair like her Daddy, and was taken to be wrapped up where she calmed down.

 I luckily needed no stitches and delivered the placenta whilst my hubby had his first cuddle.
 My little one latched on and had some milk before falling asleep.
 My step-dad visited (he’d driven back home, a 30 minute drive, as thought no sign of the baby tonight!) and had a cuddle and he and my Mum left, leaving me and hubby with her.
 We all managed to get some sleep.
 My labour had been just as I wanted with my hubby and Mum present.
-I am just so grateful for the experience and being able to share it with others.
+I am just so grateful for the experience and being able to share my birth story with others.